unabridged/motion/README.md

 bin/rails g motion:install
 ```

 This will install 2 files, both of which you are free to leave alone.
-If you already have Stimulus set up and working, no more work is required.

 ### Note: Component Support in Rails 6